dotnet/docs-maui/docs/user-interface/controls/refreshview.md

 ## RefreshView appearance

-In addition to the properties that <xref:Microsoft.Maui.Controls.RefreshView> inherits from the `VisualElement` class, <xref:Microsoft.Maui.Controls.RefreshView> also defines the `RefreshColor` property.
+In addition to the properties that <xref:Microsoft.Maui.Controls.RefreshView> inherits from the <xref:Microsoft.Maui.Controls.VisualElement> class, <xref:Microsoft.Maui.Controls.RefreshView> also defines the `RefreshColor` property.
 This property can be set to define the color of the progress circle that appears during the refresh:

 ```xaml
 <RefreshView RefreshColor="Teal"